Key Takeaways

 Infrared Sauna and Alzheimer’s

 Infrared saunas are a type of sauna that uses infrared technology to heat the body.
 Unlike traditional saunas, which heat the air around you, infrared saunas use infrared radiation to penetrate the skin and heat the body directly.
-This can lead to a deeper sweat and potentially greater therapeutic benefits.

 In recent years, there has been interest in the potential of infrared saunas for preventing Alzheimer's disease.
 While there is still much research to be done, some studies have suggested that infrared sauna use may be beneficial for cognitive function.